Arthur Evans: End and beginning

 To his father he wrote: "I do not think anyone can ever know what Margaret has been to me."
 He never married again.
 For the rest of his life he wrote on black-bordered stationery.
-He went ahead with the mansion he had planned to build for Margaret on Boars Hill, against the advice of his father, who regarded it as wasteful and useless.
+He went ahead with the mansion he had planned to build for Margaret on Boars Hill in Berkshire (now Oxfordshire), against the advice of his father, who regarded it as wasteful and useless.
 He called it Youlbury, after the name of the locality.

 Waiting for the future

 After Margaret's death Evans wandered aimlessly around Liguria ostensibly looking at Terramare Culture sites and for Neolithic remains in Ligurian caves.
 Then he revisited the locations of his youthful explorations in Zagreb.
 Finally he returned to live a hermit-like existence in the cabin he had built for her.
 The Ashmolean no longer interested him.
 He complained to Fortnum in a late, childish display of sibling rivalry, that his father had had another child, his half-sister Joan.
 After a year of grief the mounting tension in Crete began to attract his interest.
 Knossos was now known to be a major site, thanks to Evans's old friend and fellow journalist in Bosnia, William James Stillman.
 Another old friend, Federico Halbherr, the Italian archaeologist and future excavator of Phaistos, was keeping him posted on developments at Knossos by mail.

-Archaeologists from the United States, Britain, France, Germany and Italy were in attendance at the site watching the progress, so to speak, of the "sick man of Europe", a metaphor of the dying Ottoman Empire.
+Archaeologists from Britain, France, Germany, Italy and the United States were in attendance at the site watching the progress, so to speak, of the "sick man of Europe", a metaphor of the dying Ottoman Empire.
 The various pashas, eager not to offend the native Cretan parliament, were encouraging foreigners to apply for a firman to excavate, and then not granting any.
 The Cretans were afraid of the Ottomans' removing any artefacts to Istanbul.
 The Ottoman method of stalling was to require any would-be excavators to buy the site from its native owners first.
 The owners in turn were coached to charge so much money that none would think it worthwhile to apply in such uncertain circumstances.
 Even the wealthy Schliemann had given up on the price in 1890 and had gone home to die in that year.